 This layer’s job is to simply wick sweat away from your body.
 It should provide some insulation but not much, as you will likely wear this layer during your entire run.
 It should also be a breathable and technical fabric that will keep doing its job even when wet.
 Wool and polyester work but avoid cotton if possible.
 Cotton likes to absorb moisture and keep you cool, which is exactly what you don’t want on your winter runs.
 If the temperature is especially frigid you may want to add a thicker fleece shirt over your base layer.

 Suggested gear: Patagonia Capilene Long-Sleeved Shirt

 A waterproof jacket is great at keeping the snow out but it is also great at keeping your sweat inside your layers.
 Soft-shell creates the perfect compromise as it provides water/ wind resistance and a level of breathability that you can’t get from a fully waterproof jacket.
 I reach for my soft-shell on 95% of my winter runs and I bet you will to!
 As a bonus, most jackets make it easy to carry your phone and keys.

 Suggested Gear: Eddie Bauer Sandstone Jacket I love this jacket so much that I have three of them.
-You can also customize the colors to make it truly unique.
-At $129 it costs less than most competing products.
+It is technically discontinued now which means you can snag it for $69 or less if you can find your size.